nagypeter/weblogic-operator-tutorial/tutorials/deploy.weblogic_oow.md

 Please note the two backends and the namespace, serviceName, servicePort definitions.
 The first backend is the domain cluster service to reach the application at the root context path.
 The second is for the admin console which is a different service.

-We need to define entry in /etc/hosts file with proper virtual host name.
+As all participants of that HOL are using the same Load Balancer with the same IP we decided that the routing to the proper namespace (WLS Domain) will happen based on the hostname string in the URL.
+This is why the rule for routing above contains the parameter "host".
+Every participant will use own hostname.
+You need to define entry in /etc/hosts file with proper virtual hostname.
 To do so first you need collect IP assigned to Traefik service (Ingress type of LB) .
 Please execute the following command to get the public IP address:
 ```
 $ kubectl describe svc traefik-operator --namespace traefik | grep Ingress | awk '{print $3}'
 ```
-The result should display the IP of the Public Load Balancer
+The result should display the IP of the Public Load Balancer (IP below is just an example)
 ```
 129.213.172.95
 ```
 Please edit /etc/hosts
 ```
 $ sudo vi /etc/hosts